zamanianlab/ZamanianLabDocs/docs/comp_local.md

 For the most part, the Zamanian lab requires use of macOS on personal computers.
 The following is a guide for setting up one's local machine for in order to unify machines across the lab.

-1. Update your macOS version to Ventura (v13.0)
+1. Update your macOS version to Sonoma (v14.0)

 2. If the Mac is UW-owned, follow these instructions to install [WorkSpace One Intelligent Hub](https://it.vetmed.wisc.edu/enrolling-mac-os-with-workspace-one/).
 This will allow you to directly install/update UW-licensed software, including Adobe products, the UW VPN (Cisco Global Protect), Microsoft Office products, and Zoom.